Updated: May 9

-I came to Christianity my early 30s but it wasn’t until I was diagnosed with MS at 46 that I really understood what that meant.
+I came to Christianity my early 30s but it wasn’t until I was diagnosed with MS at 46 that I really understood what that meant and came out of the closet.

-I had a nervous breakdown at 28 and spent two months in the psych ward.
+I had a breakdown at 28 and spent time in the psych ward.
 I was completely bewildered as to why because I didn’t do anything different than any of my peers or family.

 In that particular hospital there was a gable with a black wrought iron cross perched outside the smoking room (imagine that!) window.
 I used to sit behind that cross chain smoking but somehow felt safe even though I had no idea why or what just happened.